freya022/BotCommands-Website/docs/using-commands/application-commands/option-resolvers.md

     As you can see, this defines the slash command's option to be a string, and provides predefined choices, letting you easily use them in your commands.

+!!! tip "Creating resolvers for parametrized types"

+    You can also extend [[TypedParameterResolver]] for use with parametrized type, Kotlin users can pass a KType directly, using `typeOf`, but Java users can use a [[KotlinTypeToken]] instead.

 ### Built-in resolver generators

 The framework also provides functions in `Resolvers` to do most of the work for some types,